zqushair/Frontapp-MCP/docs/webhook-subscription-guide.md

 2. Processing the webhook payload
 3. Updating the MCP server with the relevant information

-For more information on webhook handling, see the [Webhook Handling Guide](webhook-handling-guide.md).
+For more information on webhook handling, see the [Webhook Integration Guide](webhook-integration.md).

 ## Troubleshooting